Umesh-Patidar/Android-Data-Binding-Two-Way/README.md

 > In order to react to changes in the backing data, you can make your layout variable an implementation of Observable, usually **BaseObservable**, and use a **@Bindable** annotation, as shown in the following code snippet:

+ # Updating UI using Observables

+Observables provides way to automatically sync the UI with data without explicitly calling setter methods.
+The UI will be updated     when the value of a property changes in an object.
+To make the object observable, extend the class from BaseObservable.

+ - To make a property observable, use @Bindable annotation on getter method.
+ - Call notifyPropertyChanged(BR.property) in setter method to update the UI whenever the data is changed.
+ - The BR class will be generated automatically when data binding is enabled.

 ```
 public class UserData extends BaseObservable {
     private String email;